Admission for the January 2025 academic session is ongoing Apply Now!

 • Draw conclusions from numerical and graphical analysis of data.

-• Focus on the practical application of technologies used in web development.
+• Plan, design, and develop effective web pages with a focus on the practical application of the technologies used in web development.

-• Basic skills in tools like HTML5, Cascading Style Sheet (CSS), and Javascript.
+• Use tools like HTML5, Cascading Style Sheet (CSS) and Javascript.

-• Ability to host a website on a selected web server.
+• Host a website on a selected web server.

 • Have a deepened understanding of communication skills both in spoken and written English.